azhsetiawan/bootstrap_s/README.md

 ```
 grunt
 ```
-In order to monitor file changes in real time without manually refreshing your browser, install [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for Chrome and run it in your tab.
+In order to monitor file changes in real time without manually refreshing your browser, install [LiveReload Browser Extensions](http://livereload.com/extensions/) and run it in your tab.

 ### Enjoy :)